Fenomeno (horse): Assessment and awards

 In the 2012 edition of the World Thoroughbred Racechorse Rankings Fenomeno was rated the ninth-best three-year-old colt, and the 57th best horse in the world of any age or sex.
 In 2013, Fenomeno was rated the 38th best racehorse in the world in the World's Best Racehorse Rankings and the best in the world in the extended distance division.
 He was ranked 105th in the world in 2014.

 Breeding record

 Fenomeno was retired from racing to become a breeding stallion at the Shadai Stallion Station.
 His first foals were born in 2017.

-In late 2018, Fenomeno was moved from the Shadai Stallion Station to the Rex Stud.
+In late 2018, Fenomeno was moved from the Shadai Stallion Station to Lex Stud.

 Fenomeno retired from stud in 2021, and became a lead horse at Oiwake Farm.

+In popular culture

+An anthropomorphized version of Fenomeno appears as a character in the Japanese multimedia franchise Umamusume: Pretty Derby, voiced by Yuriko Hibi.
+A member of Tracen Academy's Public Discipline Committee, she styles herself as a police officer dedicated to maintaining order and safety for the public, but her intimidating appearance and tendency to speak loudly causes people, especially children, to be afraid of her.
+On the other hand, once she gains the trust of younger Umamusume, they would follow her without hesitation, referring to the real horse's post-retirement role as herd leader in Oiwake farm.
+Fenomeno is also often on the receiving end of pranks, most notably from Gold Ship, Nakayama Festa, and Orfevre.
+Gold Ship regularly refers to Fenomeno by the nickname "Mamechin" and attempts to goad the player trainer to refer to her as such, much to her embarrassment.